thiago-morais-marques/project-01-Bricks-Game/README.md

 ### GETTING STARTED
-As a simple browser game, it doen't need any installation.
+As a vanilla javascript game, it doen't need any installation.

 Just open the html file in your browser or click the link below: